 Millions of other people agree, and that’s why Google uses it as a point of popularity measurement like they do Twitter and Facebook.
 If your article gets a lot of shares, Google will notice.
 Search Engine Watch recently tested the viability of Pinterest SEO using a low-equity site.
 Within the first week, the site generated 150 (no-follow) inbound links and got indexed for 25 new keywords.

-If you want to get Pinterest SEO benefits, drive more traffic and get found for more keywords, complete these two objectives:
+If you want to get Pinterest SEO benefits, drive more traffic, and get found for more keywords, complete these two objectives (warning: it includes using the social network for good, not evil!):

 - Build a network of Pinterest users who like and re-pin posts.